 For dishwashers more likely to last, you can also check out our guide for the best dishwashers you can buy.

 Your dishes come out of the dishwasher dirty or covered in residue

-First, check to make sure you’re not doing anything to cause the problem.
+First, check to make sure you’re not doing anything to cause the dishwasher to malfunction.
+Review the manufacturer’s recommendations on how to use and maintain your dishwasher.
 Are you overloading your machine?
-Could a utensil be restricting the spinning motion on any of the spray arms?
+Could a utensil be restricting the spinning motion of the spray arms?
 Do you load plates in the machine without scraping food off of them first?

-After you check to make sure it’s not something you’re doing, you can then check for problems with the machine itself.
+After you check to ensure you’re following the manufacturer’s recommendations, you can then check for problems with the machine itself.
 Check for any grease, debris, or blockages in the strain screen and door gasket.
 The culprit could also be your spray arms, so try to spin the bottom and top arms with your hand to make sure they spin easily.
-If neither do, or if they’re covered in dirt or funk, you may need to clean them.
+If neither do or if they’re covered in dirt or food debris, you may need to clean them.
 To do so, remove the arms and gently clean them with a toothbrush and a pipe-cleaner.
-Once replaced, try running a clean cycle, and see if your dishes fare any better.
+Once replaced, try running a clean cycle to see if your dishes fare any better.

 If your dishes come out covered in water spots, the water from the dishwasher may be staying on your dishes too long.
 A simple rinse aid may help to solve this problem.
 If your glasses and plates come out with a white residue on them, you may have hard water.
 Try using a water softener or a detergent that helps to soften your water.

 Your dishwasher leaks onto the floor